hpigot/hpigot.github.io/_posts/2018-07-30-clubstructure.md

 {% include gallery %}
 _Group Leaders guiding activities._

-Each week, the club activities are divided into 6 parts: a training meeting where the Group Leaders and Club Head prepare for the week's activity, then each group's activity in which the Group Leaders guide their peers.
+Each week, the club activities are divided into 2 parts for each group: a training meeting where the Group Leaders and Club Head prepare for the week's activity, then each group's activity in which the Group Leaders guide their peers.
 When training the Foundation Group Leaders, the Club Head conducts the week's activity with them using the lesson plan and student handout for the activity.
 The leaders then use those same documents to support their instruction of the group.
 All 12 Foundation Activities have been carefully documented to make instruction easier for the leaders.
 Furthermore, some of the leaders will have already done the activity before revisiting it with the Club Head which gives them an extra bit of confidence when leading their peers.

 The activity of each project group over the course of the semester are guided by a "Project Definition and Overview" document.
 The documents contain: